 - Since this breed has been around for only a few years now, there is no specific study of any specific health issues.
 The potential health problems can be genetic i.e. the ones common to the parent breed also.

 - Boxers are more prone to bloating, hypothyroidism, hip dysplasia, and cardiomyopathy.

 - Boston Terriers are prone to eye problems, heart problems, epilepsy, and skin problems.
 Watch out for these issues in your dog.

 - There is a chance that they might suffer from heatstroke.
 Limit your pooch’s outdoor trips and activities during the hottest months of the year.

 - Make sure you make regular visits to the vet.

 Miniature Boxers make fantastic pets.
-Before you bring your pal home, it is advisable that you spend some time with them at a local breeder's kennel or adoption center.
-It is the best way to find out if the dog will be able to adjust to your lifestyle or not.
+Before you bring your pal home, it is advisable that you spend some time with them at a local breeder’s kennel.
+Alternately you can check out your local shelter, do on an online search through rescue websites like PetFinder.
+There are also breed-specific rescues all over the country like this one .
+Meeting the dog and asking lots of questions is the best way to find out if the dog will be a good fit for your family and lifestyle.